beetbox/beets/docs/plugins/fetchart.rst

 - **maxwidth**: A maximum image width to downscale fetched images if they are too big.
 The resize operation reduces image width to at most ``maxwidth`` pixels.
 The height is recomputed so that the aspect ratio is preserved.
-- **quality**: The quality level to use when encoding the image file when downscaling to ``maxwidth``.
-Can be a number from 1-100 or 0 to disable.
+- **quality**: The JPEG quality level to use when compressing images (when ``maxwidth`` is set).
+This should be either a number from 1 to 100 or 0 to use the default quality.
+65–75 is usually a good starting point.
+The default behavior depends on the imaging tool used for scaling: ImageMagick tries to estimate the input image quality and uses 92 if it cannot be determined, and PIL defaults to 75.
-  Higher numbers result in better image quality while lower numbers will result in smaller files.
-65-75 is a good starting point.
   Default: 0 (disabled)
 - **enforce_ratio**: Only images with a width:height ratio of 1:1 are
   considered as valid album art candidates if set to ``yes``.